ddecremer/sails-recipes/README.md

 **NOTE:** The code in this branch expands on the steps in this walk-through (a.k.a.
 README).
-Check out the "BasicDemo-Complete" branch for a trimmed down version that aligns with these steps, doesn't include extra API endpoints, and doesn't have nearly the amount explanatory comments that are contained in this branch.
+Check out the "BasicDemo-Complete" branch for a trimmed down version that aligns with these steps, doesn't include extra API endpoints, and doesn't have nearly the amount of explanatory comments that are contained in this branch.

 # Introduction

 This is a Recipe App that uses Sails to perform some basic functions of creating, fetching, and searching Recipes and Users (a.k.a.
 Cooks and Chefs) through API endpoints.
 This walk-through guides you through how to create these API's from the ground up, but you'll be able to download a copy of the app via the instructions below.

-It's based on some requirements (listed in the next section) that a group of us got together and hashed out to make it simple, but practical.
+This API application is based on some requirements (listed in the next section) that a group of us got together and hashed out to make it simple, but practical.
+We had no experience with node.js going into this.
+We wanted to explore and learn while creating an application that seemed practical to us, but would be simple enough to implement these basic requirements.
+This same API application was also built using Express, Nest, and Hapi...which I'll provide any links if they also decide to publish each or any of them. :)

-This one does not contain a front-end/client app, although Sails does provide that functionality, if you like.
+Since this is an API application, it does not contain a front-end/client app, even though Sails does provide that functionality, if you like.